-2.4.4 Local Street
+2.4.4 Secondary Streets

-Local streets create most of the west-east connections in the downtown.
+Secondary streets create most of the west-east connections in the Downtown.
 It is vital that these streets maintain sufficient pedestrian connections with continuous sidewalks, and (when possible) slowed traffic between the blocks.
 As this road is under the jurisdiction of the County of Middlesex it will be subject to approval from the County.

-2.4.5 Arterial Street
+2.4.5 East-West Corridors

-2.4.5 Arterial Street The Arterial Streets in the downtown pertain to Metcalfe Street and Albert Street.
+The East-West corridors in the Downtown pertain to Metcalfe Street and Albert Street.
 Currently these streetscapes are primarily car dominated, with 3-4 vehicular lanes and inconsistent pedestrian connections.
 While these streets will continue to be significant vehicular connections, increased pedestrian amenities must be introduced into the streetscape.
 This includes continuous pedestrian connections on both sides of the road, green landscaping buffers where possible, decreased traffic speeds, and increased pedestrian crossings as developments increase in these areas.